YDK-Solutions/ydk/sdk/python/core/docsgen/api/providers/odl_provider.rst

     .. py:method:: get_node_provider(node_id)

-        Returns the ServiceProvider instance corresponding to the device being controlled by the OpenDaylight instance, indicated by ``node_id``.
+        Returns the ServiceProvider instance corresponding to the device being controlled by the OpenDaylight instance, indicated by ``node_id``

         :param node_id: (``str``) The name of the device being controlled by the OpenDaylight instance.
         :return: One of supported service provider instance.